|

 Kumala (Sweet Potato)

-Kumala (Sweet Potato) - Fijian Culture Food
+Kumala (Sweet Potato) - Fijian culture food

 Kumala (Sweet Potato).
-Image From Pacific Island Living
+Image from Pacific Island Living

 Kumala, or sweet potato, is a versatile ingredient in Fijian cuisine.
 It can be roasted, boiled, or mashed and is often used in both savory and sweet dishes.
 One popular preparation is kumala pie, made with sweet potatoes, coconut milk, and spices.